 Dovercourt Recreation Association is governed by an elected Board of 12 community volunteers who provide policy and philosophical direction to the professional staff and program volunteers who deliver our programs and services.

-The Board meets monthly as a whole, and also has five standing sub committees, Board Executive, Community Development, Governance, Nominations, and Finance and Accountability.
+The Board meets monthly as a whole, and also has five standing sub-committees: Board Executive, Community Development, Governance, Nominations, and Finance and Accountability.
 The board also establishes ad hoc committees for specific purposes.
-Currrently, the Board has established a Building committee, dealing with the building expansion and the associated fundraising project.
+Currently, the Board has established a Building Committee, dealing with the building expansion and the associated fundraising project.

 Our annual general meeting is held in May of each year, usually the third Thursday of the month at 8pm here at Dovercourt.

 What our Board Members say about being on the Dovercourt Board: